bobo-bc/bobo-bc.github.io/home.md

 # Welcome to My Site

-This is my static homepage content.
+Am experimenting with static site content.